RichStone/richstone.github.io/_posts/2018-10-20-code-sprint-project.md

   image: /assets/images/posts/code-sprint/animal-sprint.jpg
 ---

+This post is a recipe from preparation over the baking process up to the cake to ...
+> ... realize your personal software project in one day with the Code Sprint Framework

+I could also imagine that this framework could be used in teams at companies to validate a software idea or an innovation proposal.

-Programmers, coders, hackers, developers, call us how you like but we are all creative people.
-Because like writers, musicians, filmmakers, and other artists we create new stuff, with our hands.
+Programmers, coders, hackers, developers, call us how you like, but we are all creative people.
+The reason being that like writers, musicians, filmmakers, and other artists we craft new and sometimes exciting code, using our hands.
 {: .text-justify}

-Probably every individual of this techie species had a dream, an idea or at least a wish about a software piece to produce.
-{: .text-justify}

-I know many developers who always want or wanted to craft a script that will automate their current work, build an app (be it useful or fun) or finally find some time to publish a blog.
+I know many developers who always want or wanted to create a script that will automate their current work, build an app (be it useful or fun) or finally to find some time to publish a blog.
 {: .text-justify}

 Often we are trapped in thinking that we need to wait for some time window that will magically free up time for us.